Simplify Your Marketing Funnel for Better Engagement

 Before diving into simplification strategies, it’s essential to understand what a marketing funnel is.
 The marketing funnel represents the customer journey, typically divided into several stages:

-Awareness: Potential customers become aware of your brand or product.
+Awareness: Potential customers become aware of your brand or services.

 Interest: They express interest and seek more information.